-Here’s a popular, budget brand that promotes itself to be paraben-free, pH balanced, hypoallergenic and dye free.
+Here’s a popular, store bought, budget brand that promotes itself to be paraben-free, pH balanced, hypoallergenic and dye free.
 Sounds great, right?
 Keep reading the ingredient list and why you should be concerned:

 Water, PEG 80 Glyceryl Cocoate, Sodium Laureth Sulfate, PEG 30 Glyceryl Cocoate, Glycerin, Cocamidopropyl Betaine, PEG 7 Glyceryl Cocoate, PEG 120 Methyl Glucose Dioleate, Polysorbate 20, Styrene Acrylates Copolymer, Laureth 23, Carbomer, Polyquaternium 7, Quaternium 79 Hydrolyzed Milk Protein, Aloe Vera (Aloe Barbadensis) Leaf Juice, Fragrance (Parfum) (Lavender, Chamomile), Methylparaben, Propylparaben, Imidazolidinyl Urea, Citric Acid